-Inside: How to make a clothespin wreath with different variations: sunflower wreath, springtime clothespin wreath, and more.
+Inside: How to make a clothespin wreath with different variations: sunflower wreath, springtime or summer clothespin wreath, and more.
 Clothespin wreaths are affordable and easy to make.

 This post contains affiliate links.

 Below are the basic supplies.
 I prefer to use spray paint because it’s so incredibly fast and I don’t really have the patience to paint each individual clothespin.
 If painting is more your thing then that’s certainly an option and it may be cheaper too.

 - 12″ or 14” wire wreath